monopole/snt/README.md

 # Kubernetes Cluster Configuration

+> _A tutorial on installing customized cluster-level
+> "apps"._

 > __status: under development Oct 2017__

-The markdown content in and below the directory containing this `README` is meant to be a a tutorial for _kubernetes cluster configuration_.
+The directory containing this `README` holds a brief introduction to aggregate k8s cluster configuration and management.

-The tutorial assumes zero kubernetes knowledge.
-It starts with just enough background (more info at https://kubernetes.io) to let a reader build a cluster "by hand" from scratch, to motivate the problem of configuration.
-Upon completion, the reader will have tried two different approaches to cluster configuration.
+No k8s knowledge assumed (for more info, see https://kubernetes.io).
+The tutorial introduces pods and deployments in the course of building a cluster from scratch, to motivate the problem of configuration.
+The tutorial finishes by working with two cluster configuration tools.

 ### Instructions